Siddharth-31/scan-with-nmap/README.md

 ## Contents
 - **`scan_report.txt`**: A sample report generated from a Nmap scan.
-- **`Basic Network Scanning with Nmap.pdf`**: A sample report containing all the process and commands used with pictures.
+- **`Basic-Network-Scanning-with-Nmap.pdf`**: A sample report containing all the process and commands used with pictures.